 Catholic college adds ‘gender identity’ and ‘sexual orientation’ to non-discrimination clause

-Providence College was under scrutiny last month after cancelling a speech with a pro-gay marriage academic.
+- Providence College was recently under fire in media after cancelling pro-gay marriage speaking event

 Providence College, a Catholic school in Rhode Island, added sexual orientation and gender identity to it's official non-discrimination clause on Friday.